aidanmorgan/fypm/README.md

 The technical implementation of the protocol is described in a series of interconnected Request for Comments (RFC) documents.
 These are early-stage drafts that outline the core systems, these documents are not technical in nature, but explain the core concepts of the systems and also outline a roadmap for how these systems may evolve over time.

-*   **[RFC-HCCP-001: Human Content Compensation Protocol Identity System (HCCP-IDS)](rfcs/identity.md)**: Defines the system for how authors can establish a secure, decentralized identity and cryptographically sign their content.
+*   **[RFC-HCCP-001: Human Content Compensation Protocol Identity System (HCCP-IDS)](rfcs/identity.md)**: Defines the system for how authors can establish a secure, decentralised identity and cryptographically sign their content.

-*   **[RFC-HCCP-002: Human Content Compensation Protocol Reputation System (HCCP-REP)](rfcs/RFC-HCCP-002_HCCP-REP.md)**: Describes the adversarial system for attesting to content authenticity and establishing a trust score for participants, where AI agents are incentivized to challenge non-authentic content and AI vendors are incetivised to provide quality signals.
+*   **[RFC-HCCP-002: Human Content Compensation Protocol Reputation System (HCCP-REP)](rfcs/RFC-HCCP-002_HCCP-REP.md)**: Describes the adversarial system for attesting to content authenticity and establishing a trust score for participants, where AI agents are incentivised to challenge non-authentic content and AI vendors are incentivised to provide quality signals.

 *   **[RFC-HCCP-003: Human Content Compensation Protocol AI Agent Detection System (HCCP-AID)](rfcs/detection.md)**: Outlines distinguishing between human users and AI agents, and for initiating a payment challenge.